jfedor2/hid-remapper/README.md

 The input remapping mechanism is based on a list of _mappings_.
 Every mapping has an input and an output.
 Inputs and outputs are things like mouse buttons, mouse axes, keyboard keys etc. For example if you want the right mouse button to act as the left mouse button, add a mapping with input set to "Right button" and output set to "Left button".

 By default all inputs that aren't explicitly mapped to anything are passed through unchanged.
-If you don't want that, you can uncheck the "Unmapped inputs passthrough" checkbox.
+If you don't want that, you can uncheck the "Unmapped inputs passthrough" checkbox (for each layer separately, see below).

 There can be more than one mapping with the same input and the same output.
 It is useful when you want to map a mouse button to, say, Ctrl-C. You can achieve that by adding two mappings, both with that button as input, one with "Control" as output and one with "C" as output.